 CR writes that those who fight for values either die in that battle or kill themselves (out of desperation), or by acting against capitalism, eventually get co-opted by the same.
 My only contention is that he appears over-zealous in his convictions.

 A human being indeed overcomes the duality of I and the other proportionate to the depth of their devotion to that all-inclusive Value.
-As they embrace oneness, they experience the vastness of a liberative intimacy.
+As they embrace oneness, they experience a vast, liberative, intimacy.
 That is why seers call God, love.
-And as that love matures, one realizes that the kingdom of God is not an event or situation in the future, but a reality that is here and now2.
+And as that love matures, one realizes that the kingdom of God is not an otherworldly situation or an event in the future, but a reality that is here and now2.

 It does not mean that once we realize all these, we will not get tired or sick anymore; in all likelihood we will.
 However, we would know them as bodily necessities and hence incidental.
-We would know that as there are necessities that cannot be wished away, there is a Freedom that is untouchable by any of these.
-In other words, it is not in the heights of transient material pleasures that we are going to find contentment but in wisdom alone.
+We would know that as there are necessities that cannot be wished away, there is a Freedom that cannot be touched by any of these.
+It also implies that it is not in the heights of transient material comforts and pleasures that we are going to find contentment but in wisdom alone.
 Contrarily, selfishness is an antithesis to all these possibilities of wisdom.

-Since this essay started by mentioning human selfishness, let’s explore it a bit: a body is something that has an exclusive time-space.
+Since this essay opened with the question of human selfishness, it is worth examining the concept more carefully.
+An individual body has an exclusive time-space.
 That is, a body occupies a time-space that cannot be occupied by another body at the same time.
 The counterpart of this exclusive body (a-sat) is the all-inclusive Existence (sat).
-The human mind, by nature, oscillates between these unique and universal aspects of Being.
-So, at one moment the mind moves to exclusivity and otherness (towards other unique bodies), and the next moment it turns to inclusivity and oneness.
-The exclusive sense of body is important in the context of self-preservation; when one suffers from stomach pain, there is no point in someone else taking medicine.
-The inclusivity is not a body-dissociated state either.
-The self, by anchoring in the unique body, connects to the universal, and together they hold the multitudes of Being.
-A true education helps us to comprehend these unique and the universal, non-dually; to understand, As is the microcosm, so is the macrocosm.
-The discretion that results from such a unitive understanding gives our lives an unambiguous sense of direction irrespective of the circumstances.
+On reflection, one can notice that the human mind naturally oscillates between these unique and universal aspects of existence.
+So, at one moment the mind moves to exclusivity and otherness —towards other unique bodies — and the next moment it turns to inclusivity and oneness.
+The exclusive sense of body is important in the context of self-preservation; when one suffers from stomach pain, someone else taking medicine will not do.
+The inclusivity does not necessarily mean a body-dissociated state either.
+The self, in fact, by anchoring in the unique body connects to the universal, and together they hold the whole range of existence.
+A true education helps us to comprehend the unique and the universal, non-dually — to understand that As is the microcosm, so is the macrocosm.
+The wisdom that results from such a unitive understanding gives our lives an unambiguous sense of direction.

-Seen in this light, selfishness is an insecure, superficial moment or state of self characterized by a disconnection from everything.
-Those who idealize that state and treats their fellow beings accordingly are the inhabitants of a limiting world.
-This (self-inflicted) regression itself is the punishment for them, not necessarily anything that happens in an afterlife, as religions tend to suggest.
+Seen in this light, selfishness is a narrow, insecure state of self, characterized by alienation from fellow beings.
+Those who idealize that state and treat others accordingly are the inhabitants of a diminishing world.
+This self-inflicted regression itself is the punishment for them, not necessarily anything that happens in an afterlife, as religions tend to suggest.
 Likewise, an honest life, even such a single moment, is never in vain.
-The body necessitates action; let our actions be aligned with reality – our oneness.
+Whenever that happens, we are in touch with something timeless.
+The body necessitates action; let our actions be aligned with reality — our oneness.
 We don’t have to bother about results; they inevitably follow.
-We don’t have to wait for anyone else to embrace this path either; truth is not dependent on the number of people who approve or reject it.
+Nor do we have to wait for anyone else to join; truth is not dependent on the number of people who approve or reject it.

-We all seek happiness that lasts, and in our shared lives, we all influence one another in liberating or limiting ways.
-That is why we need to contemplate certain normative values that can help us to be mutually supportive.
-If we can have an educative process and a culture based on such values, it would empower both individuals and communities to overcome all sorts of hurdles.
+We all seek happiness that lasts, and we all are community beings by nature.
+This means we can influence each other in liberating or limiting ways.
+That calls us to contemplate normative values that can help us to be mutually supportive.
+If we can have an educative process and a culture rooted in such values, it would empower the whole humanity without negating the unique characteristics of various cultures.

 - New Testament – John 14:6